telerik/xaml-docs/controls/radganttview/styles-and-templates/setting-theme.md

 ---
 title: Setting a Theme
 page_title: Setting a Theme
-description: Check our "Setting a Theme" documentation article for the RadGanttView WPF control.
+description: Check our &quot;Setting a Theme&quot; documentation article for the RadGanttView WPF control.
 slug: radganttview-styles-and-templates-setting-theme
 tags: setting,a,theme
 published: True